 I can’t believe we are a week away from Christmas.
 It’s time to kick the Christmas Cookie baking into high gear!

 These oatmeal butterscotch cookies are a nice change to all the chocolate that ends up on cookie and goody trays.
+That said, if you’d like my chocolate version of these, head over to my Oatmeal Chocolate Chip Cookies recipe.

 Don’t get me wrong, I’m all about all that chocolate.
 That said, I like to have a few different flavors to enjoy, and butterscotch is like this delicious flavor that I forget about most of the time.